yatli/fvim/README.md

                                 Windows named pipe (PipeName).

     --setup                     Registers FVim as a text editor, and updates file association and icons.
 Requires UAC
                                 elevation on Windows.
+    --uninstall                 Unregisters FVim as a text editor, and removes file association and icons.
+Requires UAC
+                                elevation on Windows.